rtaylorzfin/google-analytics-reporting-app/README.md

 First you have to set up your Google Analytics credentials.
 You can do this by following the instructions here: https://developers.google.com/analytics/devguides/reporting/core/v4/quickstart/service-java

+(The above mentioned link is the basis of this app.)

 Make sure you save the credentials file as `credentials.json` in the root of this project.

 Once you have your credentials set up, you can run the app with the following command: